Cantara/HTTPLoadTest-Baseline/README.md

    22 write tests resulted in 22 successful runs where 0 was marked as deviation(s).
     0 unmarked tests resulted in 0 successful runs where 0 was marked as deviation(s).
   225 total tests resulted in 224 successful runs where 1 was marked as deviation(s).
 ```

+If we look at the example output above, we see that we have a load-test with a read/write ratio of 90,
+which mean that we have almost 10 times more runs of the read TestConfiguration than we have invocations of the write TestSpecification.
+In this run, we have recorded one failed read run, which was a result of a timeout.
+(If we got non 2xx HTTP codes, the result would be failed test.)

 ### Example on test invocation result
 ```json